 How It Progresses: Even though it may spread, it spreads along the top layer of skin, the epidermis, for a period of months to years before it goes deeper into the skin.

 Signs: The darkening in one part of a pre-existing mole or the appearance of a new mole on unaffected, normal skin.

-How it progresses: Unlike other melanomas that tend to grow across the surface of the skin (like an oil slick spreading), a nodular melanoma invades deeply earlier and therefore often presents with a greater depth of invasion when it is found and biopsied.
+How It Progresses: Unlike other melanomas that tend to grow across the surface of the skin (like an oil slick spreading), a nodular melanoma invades more deeply earlier and therefore often presents with a greater depth of invasion when it is found and biopsied.
 For this reason, nodular melanomas are more frequently associated with a poorer prognosis than other melanomas.

 Signs: This melanoma usually appears as a blue-black, dome-shaped nodule, although 5% of the time the lesions are pink or red.